pirsch-analytics/blog/ab-testing-tags.md

 slug = "ab-testing-using-tag-based-segmentation-pirsch-analytics"
-title = "Implement A/B Testing Using Tag-Based Segmentation on Pirsch Analytics" date = 2024-02-22 summary = "Learn how you can implement A/B testing on Pirsch using tags." image = "abtestingtags.png"
+title = "Implement A/B Testing Using Tag-based Segmentation on Pirsch Analytics" date = 2024-02-22 summary = "Learn how you can implement A/B testing on Pirsch using tags." image = "abtestingtags.png"